Commissioning & Integration Layer

 Core Integration Hooks

-• OEM compatibility packs bridging hardware protocols
+• Manufacturer compatibility packs bridging hardware communication protocols

-• Console-based commissioning flows guiding initial alignment
+• Studio-guided commissioning flows for initial setup and alignment

 This keeps the core platform OEM-agnostic while allowing robot-specific behavior to live safely below the runtime contract layer.